geohackweek/GoogleEarthEngine/_episodes/02-code-editor.md

 print(image, 'Lake Mono L8 image')
 {% endhighlight %}

-We have now filtered the ENTIRE Landsat 8 archive down to the least cloudy image for our study area in 2016.
+We have now filtered the ENTIRE Landsat 8 archive down to the least cloudy image for our study area in 2018.
 However, we still need to visualize it, which we will do using the `Map.addLayer` function.

-Not sure what this function does?
-Search for it in the **Docs** tab to learn the arguments.
+*Note: Not sure what this function does?
+Search for it in the* **Docs** *tab to learn the arguments.*

 {% highlight javascript %}
 Map.addLayer(image,{},  'L8 Image');